osflin/aws-sam/README.md

-# I recommend [AWS ECS](https://github.com/aaronwht/aws-ecs-typescript) for RESTful API services.

 ### [AWS SAM](https://aws.amazon.com/serverless/sam/) CRUD App implements S3 picture upload, API Gateway routing, Lambda functions, and a DynamoDB table - locally and easily deploy to AWS.

 If you need help getting AWS SAM to run locally you may reference [this tutorial](https://github.com/aaronwht/aws-sam-dynamodb-local).

-Please [contact me](https://www.aaronwht.com/) if you run into issues with this source code or these instructions.
+These samples are built from aaronwht projects.

 ###### You will need to AWS SAM running locally, along with with DynamoDB, to run this code locally.

-This project has a [companion client-side project](https://github.com/aaronwht/aws-sam-client) for UI interactions.
+This project has a [companion client-side project](https://github.com/osflin/aws-sam-client) for UI interactions.

 ## Run AWS SAM Locally

 Begin by ensuring DynamoDB is running locally using the following command:
-`docker run -p 8000:8000 -v $(pwd)/local/dynamodb:/data/ amazon/dynamodblocal -jar DynamoDBLocal.jar -sharedDb -dbPath /data` .
+`docker run -p 8000:8000 -v $(pwd)/local/dynamodb:/data/ amazon/dynamodb-local -jar DynamoDBLocal.jar -sharedDb -dbPath /data` .

 #### SAM does not create the 'places' DynamoDB table locally